Article updated: October 05, 2022

 Identify your top-performing posts with Browse content in Impact (Legacy)

-This article applies to the previous version of Impact.
-For the most recent Impact information, see Review organic performance with Impact content.
+Important: This article applies to the previous version of Impact.
+For the most recent Impact information, see Review organic performance with Impact content and Review paid content results with Advertising performance in Impact.

 Use Browse content to identify your top-performing content on social media.
 With Browse Content you can review performance metrics for your organic, paid, and dark posts.